Border appears calm after lifting of pandemic asylum restrictions

 Other parts of the administration's immigration plan were also in legal peril.

-Advocacy groups sued the administration on its new asylum rules minutes before they took effect.
+Advocacy groups including the ACLU sued the administration on its new asylum rules minutes before they took effect.
 Their lawsuit alleges the administration policy is no different than one adopted by Trump, which was rejected by the same court.

 The Biden administration says its rule is different, arguing that it’s not an outright ban but imposes a higher burden of proof to get asylum and that it pairs restrictions with other newly opened legal pathways.

+ACLU National Political Director Maribel Hernández Rivera said many new required steps were unrealistic.

+“Asylum is not something you schedule when you are fleeing for your life," she said.

-Gonzalez reported from Brownsville, Texas; Spagat reported from Tijuana, Mexico.
-Associated Press writers Colleen Long and Rebecca Santana in Washington; Christopher Sherman in Mexico City; Gerardo Carrillo in Matamoros, Mexico; Maria Verza in Ciudad Juarez, Mexico; Morgan Lee in Santa Fe, New Mexico; and Suman Naishadham in Tijuana, Mexico contributed to this report.
+Gonzalez reported from Brownsville, Texas, and Spagat from Tijuana, Mexico.
+Associated Press writers Colleen Long and Rebecca Santana in Washington; Christopher Sherman in Mexico City; Julie Watson and Suman Naishadham in Tijuana, Mexico; Gerardo Carrillo in Matamoros, Mexico; Maria Verza in Ciudad Juarez, Mexico; Gisela Salomon in Miami; and Morgan Lee in Santa Fe, New Mexico contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.